DrewKiino/Atlantis/README.md

 4. pretty print json types from server responses

 ###Special Thanks
-Once again, many thanks to [Dave Wood](https://www.cerebralgardens.com/) for the inspiration and solid code base.
+Once again, many thanks to [Dave Wood](https://www.cerebralgardens.com/) for the inspiration and a starting code base.

 ### License
 The MIT License (MIT)